F.A.Q

 • What art programs/traditional tools do you use?

-~For traditional... wooof I have a ton of supplies on hand that I can just pick up at best to do as I please but my default go-to is colored pencils, markers, ink, 2B/B pencils, and paper of various sizes.
+~For traditional... wooof I have a ton of supplies on hand that I can just pick up at best to do as I please, but my default go-to is colored pencils, markers, ink, 2B/B pencils, and paper of various sizes.

 • What digital brushes do you use?
 Can you share them?

-• What is the drawing tablet do you use?
+• What drawing tablet do you use?

-I use a huion WH1409
+I use a Huion WH1409

-Yes, I do but as of late only one at a time.
-I only open on my commission discord for the most part and sometimes on any of my social media.
-That is extremely rare though since I want to work more on my own ideas vs things for others.
+Yes, I do, but as of late, only one at a time.
+I only open on my commission discord for the most part, and sometimes on any of my social media.
+That is extremely rare, though, since I want to work more on my own ideas vs things for others.

 • What are your tips for improvement other than practice?

 KNOW YOUR FUNDAMENTALS FIRST!
 Even when you do, keep relearning them to not get rusty.
-Always and I mean always learn from real life.
-Be it studies from photos or IRL subjects and learn color theory from the basics.
+Always, and I mean always, learn from real life.
+Be it studies from photos or IRL subjects, and learn color theory from the basics.
 I also suggest joining meet-up groups that specialize in figure drawing with live models.
 These are usually free or require PWYW donations, so they can pay the models for their time.
 Which has helped me so much over the years.

-You can easily search for beginner artist fundamentals nowadays online and on youtube from professional artists giving it out literally for free.
+You can easily search for beginner artist fundamentals nowadays online and on YouTube from professional artists giving it out literally for free.

 • How long does it take to do your full art process?